-A&R reps can make a lot of money, but they don't always.
+A&R reps can make a lot of money, but they don’t always.
 The average salary for an A&R executive is $77,000 per year.
-If you're an A&R rep at a major label, your salary may be higher or lower depending on how successful you are at signing artists and getting them recording contracts.
-If you're working as an independent A&R rep, like me, your pay will be much higher.
+If you’re an A&R rep at a major label, your salary may be higher or lower depending on how successful you are at signing artists and getting them recording contracts.
+If you’re working as an independent A&R rep, like me, your payment will be much higher.

 As an independent A&R rep, I charge 6 figures per artist that I sign to my label.
 That’s the price you’ll pay if you want me to find you a deal with one of the major labels.
 If I sign an artist directly to my label without going through a major label first, then I charge less. (because it’s easier for me).

 Music publishers are the people who handle the songwriting credits and royalties.
-They act as a liaison between the artist and record label, ensuring that the songwriter is compensated for his or her work.
+They act as a liaison between the artist and the record label, ensuring that the songwriter is compensated for his or her work.